psrenergy/IARA.jl/docs/src/development_guides.md

 ## How to add a new mathematical model element

-Mathematical model elements are the building blocks of the different possible optimization problems.
+Mathematical model elements are the building subperiods of the different possible optimization problems.
 They are defined in the `src/model_variables` or `src/model_constraints` folders.
 To add a new mathematical model element, developers should create a new file in the respective folder and define at least the following functions:

 ```julia
 my_new_model_element!(